caseykulm/oauthheader/README.md

   .build()
 ```

-And now your good to send off an authenticated requests 🎉
+And now you're good to send off an authenticated requests 🎉

 ## Steps after Authenticating Once